Complete guide to integrating with Forms API

 Forms API lets you collect form submissions without building backend infrastructure.
 Create forms, get an endpoint, and start collecting data in minutes.

-Create your account and get your unique API key from the dashboard.
+Create your account and set up your forms from the dashboard.

 Design your form in the dashboard or use one of our templates.